kcamenzind/BluespecIntroGuide/BluespecIntroGuide.md

 #### Return statements

-Return statements specify the return value of your function.
+`return` statements specify the return value of your function.
 You can only have return statements at the very end of your function (there can't be any statements after them, not even other return statements), although they can be at the end of branches in an if-else conditional.
 In addition, you must have a return statement at the end of every path of execution, so there cannot be a possible path where your function will not return a value.

 ```bluespec
 // Best to put your return value at the end.